alekseyl/izolenta/README.md

 The first thought was to use redis mutex approach, but it lacks the simplicity and is NOT hard solid as index solution.
 Its better than done without, but still a lot could happened to fail it eventually.

+So I ended up delegating UNIQUE constraint to a helper table whenever I really can win something from skipping uniq index over data set.

-What's up with the naming?
-In russian 'izolenta' means electrical tape (or insulating tape) serving purpose of isolation ( electrical ) on some monkey patching fixing.
+**What's up with the naming?** In russian 'izolenta' means electrical tape (or insulating tape) serving purpose of isolation ( electrical ) on some monkey patching fixing.

 As the idea of the gem: patching the data circuit with a 100% isolation.